 Maui’s Coral Reefs: 7 Ways to Help

-It is no secret that coral reefs are vanishing worldwide at an alarming rate.
-But, when I say worldwide, it almost sounds as if this ecosystem is abundant when in reality, coral reefs only cover .015 percent of the ocean floor.
-That is roughly the size of France.
-Yet, despite claiming this minuscule swath of seafloor, coral reefs support 25 percent of all marine life in the ocean.
+It is no secret that coral reefs are vanishing at an alarming rate.
+Worldwide coral reefs only cover 0.015 percent of the ocean floor.
+That is roughly the size of France!
+Yet, despite claiming this minuscule swath of seafloor, coral reefs support an amazing 25 percent of all marine life in the ocean.

-Imagine almost 2 billion people relying on the landmass of France for survival!
-Not only do coral reefs provide a critical economic resource, but coral reefs are also essential sources of food for a variety of animals while protecting coastlines from catastrophic weather events!
+Imagine 2 billion people relying on the landmass of France for survival!
+Indeed, coral reefs provide critical economic resources, and food for animals.
+Coral reefs also protect coastlines from catastrophic weather events!

 There are various predictions for when we will see the final collapse of coral reefs worldwide.
-National Geographic predicts the year 2100 will see most coral reefs collapse and warns that this demise may happen earlier if carbon emissions do not massively reduce in the short term.
-With the rising ocean temperatures due to climate change, sea-level rise, and the snail’s pace of geopolitics, it is up to dedicated individuals to preserve what remains of these rainforests of the sea.
+National Geographic predicts most coral reefs will collapse by the year 2100 and warns this demise may even happen earlier if carbon emissions do not massively reduce in the short term.
+With rising ocean temperatures due to climate change, sea-level rise, and the snail’s pace of geopolitics, it is up to dedicated individuals to preserve what remains of these rainforests of the sea.

 For the sake of scope, let’s focus on the current state of Maui’s coral reefs.
 Then, we will highlight conservation efforts for the coral reef ecosystem and what we can do as individuals to combat our reefs’ rapid changes.
 According to ancient Hawaiian lore, the history of all life evolved from the coral polyp.
-Tiny coral polyps are the base organisms of an entire coral reef system.
-Thus, the Hawaiians have always known how vital corals are to the health of life on the planet.
+Tiny coral polyps are the base organisms of an entire coral reef system, meaning Hawaiians have always recognized how vital corals are to the health of life on the planet.

-Popular Maui diving sites such as Airport Beach in Kaanapali saw a 33% decrease in coral cover from 1995 to 2012.
-Likewise, the famous Honolua Bay in West Maui dropped a jarring 76 percent between 1995 and 2012.
+Popular Maui diving and snorkeling sites such as Airport Beach in Kaanapali saw a shocking 33 percent decrease in coral coverage from 1995 to 2012.
+The coral reefs of West Maui’s famous Honolua Bay dropped a staggering 76 percent between 1995 and 2012!

 Ocean Conservation in Hawaii